JianZcar/zena/README.md

 Zena delivers an immutable desktop operating system optimized for developer workflows and reproducibility.
 Key design principles:

-* **Atomic & container-native** - The os is delivered via images and updated atomically with rollback support via the `bootc` model.
+* **Atomic & container-native** - The os is delivered as an image and updated atomically with rollback support via the `bootc` model.
 * **Secure & portable homes** - `systemd-homed` is enabled by default to provide portable, encrypted home directories.
 * **Reproducible development environment** - Nix is included for reproducible builds and per-user package management.
 * **Developer friendly** - Nix! and Containers! all the tooling you need.